GSA/ficam-federation/_plan/00_index.md

 ===============================

-Now that you're learned what Federation is, you may be asking yourself: "Is Federation right for our agency?
-It's a real shift from the way we've done things in the past.
-What are the advantages of Single Sign-on (SS)/Federated Sign-on (FSO) and third-party credentials?
-Which other agencies are using Federation?
-Is there a down side?
+Now that you're learned what Federation is, you may be asking yourself:
+* Is Federation right for our agency?
+(It's a real shift from the way we've done things in the past.)
+* What are the advantages of Single Sign-on (SS)/Federated Sign-on (FSO) and third-party credentials?
+* Which other agencies are using Federation?
+* Is there a down side?

 ## Pros and Cons of Federation